Sumire 16 sai!!: Manga

 Nagayoshi decided to reset the story's timeframe one year earlier and rewrite the story from scratch.
-Sumire 16 sai!! was serialized in the magazines from May 10, 2006, to January 20, 2009.
+Sumire 16 sai!! was serialized in Weekly Shōnen Magazine and Magazine Special from May 10, 2006, to January 20, 2009.
 Kodansha collected its chapters in five tankōbon volumes, released from September 15, 2006, to February 17, 2009.

 Drama

 A 12-episode television drama adaptation was broadcast on BS Fuji from April 13 to June 29, 2008.
 The series' theme song is "Ceramic Girl" (セラミックガール, Seramikku Gāru) by Perfume.